PIECES OF EIGHT (some text hidden)

 By Jonathan Crouch

-Peugeot's second generation 5008 switches market categories - from MPV to SUV.
-It can still seat seven though.
+Peugeot's second generation 5008 7-seat family SUV gets a useful mid-term update.
 Jonathan Crouch takes a look at what's on offer.

-Peugeot returned to the family-orientated seven-seat SUV segment with this second generation 5008 model.
+Peugeot returned to the family-orientated seven-seat SUV segment with this second generation 5008 model and here, it's been usefully improved.
 It's more targeted at Surbiton than the Serengeti but that's what buyers want these days.
 These people will love the integrated mobility solutions that can slot into the boot - and the luxurious, spacious cabin.
 It's also notably efficient and very safety orientated.

 Back in 2007, an explosion in consumer interest in SUVs left Peugeot scratching its head a little.
 The French brand had no contender of that kind to offer and needed a short-term stop-gap model to compete in this growing segment.
 So the marque turned to Mitsubishi, whose Outlander 4x4 was re-branded as the Peugeot 4007.
 That car stayed on the market until 2012, when it was replaced in Europe by a smarter-looking 4008 model we didn't get in the UK.
 When the time came to replace the 4008, Peugeot knew that British buyers would want the new design - the car we're going to look at here, badged '5008'.
 The first generation 5008 was an MPV.
-Now, this moniker has been applied to a spacious seven-seat SUV.
+In 2017, this moniker was applied to this second generation design, a spacious seven-seat SUV, a model subtly updated in mid-2020 to create the car we're going to look at here.
 Is it any good?
 Let's find out.

 To see the full road test text contact us on 0330 0020 227

 Pictures (high res disabled)